TraGicCode/tragiccode-vscode/README.md

 Default: true.

+### Defined Types

+Parameters are optional unless otherwise noted.

+#### `vscode::extension`

+Installs visual studio code extensions published by the community.

+#### `ensure`

+Specifies whether the visualstudiocode extension should be present.
+Valid options: 'present', 'installed' and 'absent'.

+Default: 'present'.

+##### `extension_name`

+Specifies a visualstudiocode extension to manage.
+Valid options: a string containing the name of an existing visualstudiocode extension.

+Default: the title of your declared resource.

 ## Limitations

 This module is only available for Windows 8 and up and works with Puppet 4.0 and later.